-From time to time, we may be party to legal proceedings incidental to our business.
-As of June 30, 2023, certain claims, lawsuits or legal proceedings arising out of the normal course of business have been filed or were pending against QIAGEN or our subsidiaries.
-These matters have arisen in the ordinary course and conduct of business, as well as through acquisition.
+From time to time, we may be party to legal proceedings incidental to our business which may arise in the ordinary course and conduct of business, as well as through acquisition.
+As of September 30, 2023, certain claims, lawsuits or legal proceedings arising out of the normal course of business have been filed or were pending against QIAGEN or our subsidiaries.
 Although it is not possible to predict the outcome of such litigation, we assess the degree of probability and evaluate the reasonably possible losses that we could incur as a result of these matters.
 We accrue for any estimated loss when it is probable that a liability has been incurred and the amount of probable loss can be estimated.
 We are not party to any material legal proceeding as of the date of this report except for the matters listed below.